Full-Time: Senior Editor, Weekends

 This editor is also part of the editorial team that develops and executes KQED’s coverage strategy for audio and digital platforms.

 One of our core beliefs at KQED is that we are better together, and that we commit to grow and improve each day and hold ourselves accountable when we fall short of that commitment.
 And when we do not stick to our values, our actions will disproportionately hurt the most marginalized people in society — including Black, Indigenous, and all people of color, people with disabilities, and LGBTQIA+ people.
 We believe that these communities must be centered in the work we do.
 We strongly encourage applicants from all marginalized communities.

 This role may require working from KQED's newly renovated headquarters.
-KQED requires employees to be fully vaccinated against COVID-19, or to provide documentation of a need for exemption.
+KQED requires employees to be fully vaccinated against COVID-19.

 - Oversees weekend news on Saturdays and Sundays.